-ICF Home Stands up to 271-ton Boulder: Jack Burns of Rockville, Utah awoke to a frightening event.
+ICF Home Stands up to 271-ton Boulder: Jack Burns of Rockville, Utah, awoke to a frightening event.
 It seems a 271-ton boulder had crashed through the rear of his house, plowed through the bathroom, and stopped four feet from his bed.

-Apparently, the rock fell from the top of the butte, bounced a few times like a rubber ball, then careened into the back wall of the house and the embankment up against it, which stopped its progress.
+The rock fell from the top of the butte, bounced a few times like a rubber ball, then careened into the back wall of the house and the embankment up against it, which stopped its progress.
 Observers measured the boulder after the fact at about 12 feet by 16 feet by 16 feet.
 Luckily, his home was built out of concrete using ICFs.
 He survived.

 More Than 250 Homes Burn as Wildfires Ravage Southern California: Powerful Santa Ana winds kicked up before dawn Sunday, driving two ferocious firestorms that had already burned more than 200 homes, across more lawns and rooftops.
 In a canyon at the edge of Claremont, about 50 homes were destroyed.